Did you find a baby bird? Here’s what to do next!

 Remember, this strategy is ONLY for HATCHLINGS and NESTLINGS!

-If the bird you found is a FLEDGLING, then you shouldn’t try to put them back in the nest, as they left it on their own.
+If the bird you found is a FLEDGLING, then you shouldn’t try to put it back in the nest, as it left on its own.
 Also, a fledgling can hop around and sort of fly, which means the bird may be quite a distance away from the original nest.

 But what if the entire nest blew out of the tree?

 It’s not entirely uncommon to find an entire nest of baby birds that were blown to the ground after a big storm.
 This presents a unique problem because obviously, you can’t just put a baby bird back into the nest if it’s not there anymore!

 If you find yourself in this situation, then you can try one of two things:

 - If possible, gently pick up the nest and try to put it back where it came from.
 You may be able to see pieces of the nest still stuck in a tree or bush.
 If not, then find a secure spot where the nest can have support and safety.

 - You can try to create a new nest for the baby birds!
 For more information on how to do this, check out the video below: